B: Breakfast | L: Lunch | D: Dinner | BR: Brunch | T: Take-out

 Photo by Mary Kelly Photography

 Liberty Street Bistro serves upscale French cuisine in an elegant atmosphere.
 Order from the menu in either two, three, or four courses, with wine pairings available as an add-on.
-Under the careful eye of Chef Michael Kelly, even staples like pasta are elevated here.
+Under the careful eye of Chef Michael Kelly, even staples like pasta are elevated at this Newburgh restaurant.
 Dishes like levantine couscous contain deep flavors, while fourth courses like pumpkin and maple mousse with cinnamon meringue with foie truffles and toasted milk and coffee ice cream make dessert all too tempting.

 845.562.3900, L, D, Br